 - Replace tiling or grout: If a tiled wall is looking past its best, refresh it quickly by regrouting.
 Or, you could completely re-tile it – simple metro tiles are inexpensive but also look fresh and contemporary.

 - Upgrade your shower: Change your showerhead to one with flow options, to give you the luxury of choosing between a soft rain spray or massaging jets.
 If you’ve noticed low water pressure in your shower, replace the unit with a digital model with a built-in pump to boost the flow.
 Speak to a plumber to see what’s possible.

 Rethink windows and lighting

 Brighter longer days mean now is the best time to swap thick curtains for a lighter treatment at your main windows, such as cheery striped blinds, unlined linen drapes, colourful rollers or even café-style shutters.
 Alternatively, you could simply swap the pattern from rich, heavy damask to seasonal florals.
-Changing your lighting will also bring a fresh feel, so think about installing a statement pendant or wall lights to brighten up a dark space, such as a hallway, or a network of spotlights to boost light in main rooms.
+Changing your lighting will also bring a fresh feel, so think about hiring an electrician to install a statement pendant or wall lights to brighten up a dark space such as a hallway, or a network of spotlights to boost light in main rooms.

 Improve your storage